Panama City Panama Temple: Design and architecture

 The temple is on a 6.96-acre plot on a tree-covered hillside overlooking the Panama Canal and the North Pacific Ocean.
 The landscaping, designed by SolMar, has palm trees, foliage, and a water feature.
 Adjacent to the temple is a meetinghouse, and a facility at the rear of the property provides housing for the temple's presidency, missionaries, and patrons.
 The temple's location makes it visible to travelers from the Panama Canal and across the surrounding area.

 The temple was designed by the architectural firm Mallol & Mallol of Panama City and Naylor Wentworth Lund of Salt Lake City, with construction done by Diaz and Guardia Panama.
 It is 111 feet tall and is 18,943 square feet.
 The exterior walls are China stone with art-glass windows.

 The temple has two ordinance rooms, two sealing rooms, and a baptistry.
 The interior includes original murals created for the temple by local artist Linda Christiansen.
 The wooden doors and decorations are made from Panama mahogany, while the floors and countertops throughout the temple are made with Spanish stone.
 A wood inlay design of the Peristeria elata flower, Panama's national flower, exists on a chair in the bride's room.

 Temple leadership and admittance

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
-Serving from 2008 to 2010, Ronald D. Jamison was the first president.
 As of 2025, Roberto M. Ortega is the president, with Raquel V. Cárdenas de Muñoz serving as matron.